Rafiqul-Islam12/Machine-Learning-Algorithm/Extra Trees/readme.md

-***Extra Trees stands for Extremely Randomized Trees.
+***`Extra Trees` stands for `Extremely Randomized Trees`.
 It is an ensemble learning method used for regression and classification, very similar to Random Forest, but with more randomness.***

 ---
 ### ***Main Mechanism***